 I know there will be people out there that will say that missionaries are only church-planters and that to plant a church you need a seminary degree.
 But let me be clear about this.
 A degree in theology or divinity is not the same as a saving knowledge and personal relationship with Jesus.
 It is not and will never be a substitute.
-An unsaved person with a Doctor of Theology with 20 years experience pastoring churches is worse, far worse, than a saved 15-year-old high schooler totally dependent on the Holy Spirit.
+An unsaved person with a Doctor of Theology with 20 years of experience pastoring churches is worse, far worse than a saved 15-year-old high schooler totally dependent on the Holy Spirit.
 Not because of who they are, but because of who is the power behind them.

-Yes, post-secondary education in Christian beliefs can enhance a person’s faith, ability to articulate those beliefs and help safeguard someone from false beliefs.
+Yes, post-secondary education in Christian beliefs can enhance a person’s faith, ability to articulate those beliefs, and help safeguard someone from false beliefs.
 When education becomes a part of the work of God in a person’s life it becomes a beautiful thing.
 We need to guard against education replacing the work of God in a person’s life though.
 If we don’t, titles and degrees become barriers to service rather than bolstering that service.

 So are you qualified to be a missionary?
 If you are in this great body of believers, yes!
 You are more than qualified!
 (You don’t even need the crippling debt.)
 The work of ministry is not to be done only by the pastors and leaders, but by the whole body of saints.